DHHR reports more than 2.54 million Covid-19 tests have been completed

-DHHR has confirmed the deaths of a 74-year-old female from Kanawha County, a 62-year-old female from Ohio County, a 65-year-old female from Taylor County, a 66-year-old female from Kanawha County, and a 73-year-old female from Harrison County.
+DHHR has confirmed the deaths of a 79-year-old male from Greenbrier County, a 70-year-old female from Raleigh County, and a 95-year-old female from Lincoln County.

-“In the last 24 hours, we have lost another five West Virginians.
-Each loss is a heartbreak to a family and to our state.
-I urge you to remember your actions for safety result in saving the lives of your family, neighbors and friends,” said Bill J. Crouch, DHHR cabinet secretary.
+“As our country and parts of our state are seeing an increase in COVID-19 cases, please continue all prevention measures to keep your family and neighbors protected,” said Bill J. Crouch, DHHR Cabinet secretary.
+“We offer our deepest sympathies to these families.”

 Delays may be experienced with the reporting of information from the local health department to DHHR.
 As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county or even the state as an individual in question may have crossed the state border to be tested.